 Cotton - Cotton is the most commonly used plant based fiber on earth.
 Because of its incredible popularity and many uses, cotton production is a major industry, and not all cotton is created equal.
 The cotton industry does use GMO cottons that can be harmful to farmlands and the surrounding environment in an effort to meet demand.
 To seek out a cotton that is the most ecologically responsible in production, and to guarantee that your child's diapers are not made of GMO cottons you will want to check for organic certification of the fabrics.
 For example OEKO-TEX® Certification is considered the gold standard in textiles that are free from harmful substances.
 Read more about Certified Organic Cotton.

-Hemp - Hemp is a natural fiber that is more hygroscopic than cotton and naturally resistant to bacterial growth.
-Hemp materials are quite thin while still absorbent, but they do not absorb as quickly as cotton or polyester.
-For this reason, in diapers, hemp fabric is often paired with another absorbent fiber, such as in a hemp/cotton blend.
+Hemp - Hemp is also a natural fiber that’s naturally resistant to bacterial growth.
+While it is more hygroscopic than cotton, meaning it can hold more water, hemp materials are very thin and unable to instantly absorb water like cotton or polyester can.
+For this reason, hemp fabric is often paired with another absorbent fiber, like cotton, in cloth diapers.

-Modal - Modal fabric is similar to bamboo in that it is made from wood pulp, however it is made from the wood pulp of beech trees rather than bamboo.
-Modal has an incredibly silky feel to it, and maintains its softness and wears well over time.
-One key advantage to modal fabrics in diapering is that they are resistant to the mineral build up that many struggle with when washing diapers in hard water.
+Modal - Modal fabric is similar to bamboo in two ways: it’s made from wood pulp and it can’t correctly be labeled as ‘organic’ due to how it’s manufactured.
+Modal differs from bamboo in that it’s made from the wood pulp of beech trees rather than bamboo.
+This absorbent material is well-loved for its incredibly silky feel and ability to retain its softness after lots of use.
+Another key advantage to modal fabrics in cloth diapering is that they are resistant to mineral build-up that many cloth diaper users struggle with when washing their diapers in hard water.

 Polyester - Polyester is a man made material, and as such is made with chemicals and petroleum.
 In diapering the word "polyester" is often replaced with "microfiber," "minky," and occasionally "zorb".
 These products are quite absorbent, but they do wear out over time, loosing the ability to absorb with continued wear.
 Microfiber is often used in pocket diapers and should never be used directly against a baby's skin as it can be irritating.
 The microscopic structure of these fibers that makes them so absorbent can also make them incredibly difficult to get thoroughly clean with each washing, and therefore tend to develop odors over time.